eraybasar/pesdk-docs/_guides/html5/v5/guides/parcel-js.md

 published: true # Either published or not
 ---

 ## Let's get started!

-We will be using use [parcel-js](https://parceljs.org/) for simplicity.
+We will be using [parcel-js](https://parceljs.org/) for simplicity.

 ##### Create a project